Overview of the JWST Advanced Deep Extragalactic Survey (JADES): Conclusions

 The Medium-depth designs with both NIRCam and NIRSpec MOS are shaped heavily by a desire to take well-dithered data, with at least 6 pixel locations to provide robustness to bad pixels and the undersampled point-spread function, and to use long enough exposures to keep observatory overheads low (these concerns are easily satisfied with the Deep data).
 Hence, even this flanking data is quite deep in comparison to pre-JWST opportunities.
 Because of the full use of coordinated parallel observations, we paid particular attention to minimizing the data rate for telemetry, typically utilizing the DEEP8 readout pattern for NIRCam and SLOW readouts for MIRI.
 This kept the program to about 2 GB/hr of data volume.

 Although JADES was designed to be observed in a single year, over-scheduling in Cycle 1 resulted in it being scheduled over 18 months.
 In particular, the large investment in GOODS-S was spread over two observing seasons.
 This led to some reoptimization relative to the original design, induced by exact position angles, instrument problems for some observations, and further on-orbit appreciation of science opportunities.
+It also created a richer data set for deep-sky infrared variability than originally planned \citep{decoursey25}.
 We will focus in this paper on the observed program, making only passing mention of the original layout.